tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   ESNIKeys values of different versions.
 This allows a server to support multiple versions at once.

-- The server MUST NOT resume any sessions offered by the client that were established with ESNI.
-Such sessions are associated with the ESNI name, which the server was unable to decrypt.
+- The server MUST ignore all PSK identities in the ClientHello which correspond to ESNI PSKs.
+ESNI PSKs offered by the client are associated with the ESNI name.
+The server was unable to decrypt then ESNI name, so it should not resume them when using the cleartext SNI name.
+This restriction allows a client to reject resumptions in {{verify-public-name}}.

 If the ClientEncryptedSNI.record_digest value does match the cryptographic hash of a known ESNIKeys, the server performs the following checks: